-I’ve been getting a lot of questions from couples in quarantine asking what they can be doing in the wedding planning department.
-I know there is endless speculation and stories of postponed weddings out there.
+I’ve gotten a lot of questions from couples during quarantine asking what they can be doing in the wedding planning department.
+I know there are endless speculations and stories of postponed weddings out there.
 Stay positive and keep planning toward your day.

 Too often couples leave their ceremony details to the last minute.
 You want to infuse your love into the ceremony and while that isn’t a hard task, it can’t be rushed.

 Start with a basic wedding ceremony program outline.
 Enter your name and email below and I’ll share my exact outline.

 You can absolutely keep your program simple.
 Below are a few of my favorites from The Girlbossbride Styling Collections.
 All shot by our amazingly talented friends at Sweet Monday Photography.
 If you’re having a full Catholic or Epispical Mass you will likely be required to print the full ceremony.
 Consult with your clergy.
 In the meantime, you can absolutely start with my outline.